 Base salaries are reviewed annually as part of our performance management program and increased for merit reasons, based on the executive's success in meeting or exceeding individual performance objectives and an assessment of whether significant corporate goals were achieved.
 If necessary, we also realign base salaries with market levels for the same positions in the companies of similar size to us represented in the compensation data we review, if we identify significant market changes in our data analysis.
 Additionally, we adjust base salaries as warranted throughout the year for promotions or other changes in the scope or breadth of an executive's role or responsibilities.
-There were no such mid-year adjustments made to the salaries of our named executive officers during 2011.

-In February 2011, the Compensation Committee approved base salary increases for our employees effective March 1, 2011, including increasing the base salary of our Chief Executive Officer and our named executive officers, other than Mr. Singh who commenced employment with us on November 29, 2010, as follows:
+In March 2012, the Compensation Committee approved base salary increases for our employees effective March 1, 2012, including increasing the base salary of our Chief Executive Officer and our named executive officers as follows: